oreothekid3/liveProjectReports/README.md

 # liveProjectReports
-This is a collection of the stories I completed while taking part in a two week  sprint.
+This is a small collection of reports I wrote during my two week sprint at The Tech Academy.